xpipe-io/xpipe-io.github.io/docs/integrations.md

 There are two basic requirements for a remote system.
 First, it has to have a shell installed.
-This can sometimes be not the case for bare docker containers they don't even have `sh` installed.
+This can sometimes be not the case for bare containers they don't even have `sh` installed.
-Second, the file system has to be writable as XPipe will create a few temporary files they're a required in order for everything to function correctly.
+Second, the file system has to be writable as XPipe will create a few temporary files that are required in order for everything to function correctly.